 Lifestyle photography is now being used as a key brand asset of Mercari, and as their competitors don’t utilise the power of photography or execute it with a high level of quality – this creates an exciting opportunity to lead the way.

-We are still currently developing the overall concept of Mercari’s photography but its creative direction is now led by three over arching principles – to be real, relevant and accurate.
+The overall concept of Mercari’s photography is now led by three over arching principles – to be real, relevant and accurate.
 Even using certain stock photography right now, it helps to create a level of quality and a consistency that users can benefit from.

 Product photography is also hugely important for C2C marketplaces so we helped the team to execute high-quality product images for launch.

 This helps to set a standard and encourage users who are selling to do the same.

 Mercari product images from sellers should not feel kitsch, unrealistic or use filters.
 They shouldn’t look like a stock image, but clearly show that they belong to that person’s home or environment.
 Detail shots are now also encouraged for a better buyer experience – direct feedback from users during the feature and brand proposition testing.

 The first executions that we have created include Facebook and Instagram adverts to test user engagement, advertising network banners, App Store images, social media executions, email banners and website assets.